Languages of Bhutan: Border languages

 The Lepcha language has approximately 2,000 ethnic Lepcha people in Bhutan.
 It has its own highly stylized Lepcha script.

 The Sikkimese and Groma languages, both Tibetan languages, are spoken along the Sikkim-Bhutan and Tibet-Bhutan borders in Western Bhutan.

 The Toto language is generally classified as belonging to the sub-Himalayan branch of the Tibeto-Burman family.
 It is spoken by the isolated Toto tribe in Totopara and along the West Bengal-Bhutan border in South Bhutan.
 The total Toto population was about 1,300 people in 2006, mainly on the Indian side of the border.

 Indo-European languages

 Indic languages

 The Nepali language is the only Indo-Aryan language spoken by native Bhutanese.
 Inside Bhutan, it is spoken primarily in the south by the approximately 265,000 resident Lhotshampa as of 2006.
-While the Lhotshampa are generally regarded as Nepali speakers (linguistically), the Lhotshampa include many smaller non-Indo-Aryan (esp. non-Gorkhali) groups such as the Tamang and Gurung in Southern Bhutan, and the Kiranti groups (including the Rai and Limbu peoples) found in Eastern Bhutan.
+While the Lhotshampa are generally regarded as Nepali speakers (linguistically), the Lhotshampa include many smaller non-Indo-Aryan groups such as the Tamang and Gurung in southern Bhutan, and the Kiranti groups (including the Rai and Limbu peoples) found in southern Bhutan.
 Among these minorities are speakers of Chamling, Limbu, and Nepal Bhasa.

+European languages

+Although the English language does not have an official status, practically it is considered as a second language of the educated class of Bhutanese people, as a language of administration, education, media, businesses, etc.